txwizard/WizardWrx_NET_API/README.md

 # WizardWrx .NET API ReadMe

+## Release Notes 7.14

+The `WizardWrx.MoreMath` class moved to a dedicated assembly, so that its target framework can change to support its use of another new class, `WizardWrx.ClassAndMethodDiagnosticInfo`, which also gets its own assembly, to report the name of a calling method without resorting to Reflection.
+That library, `WizardWrx.ClassAndMethodDiagnosticInfo.dll`, goes into a new assembly because it requires the version of `System.Runtime.CompilerServices` that ships with version __4.5__ of the Microsoft .NET Framework.
+All of the above preserves the targeting of everything else to version __3.5 Client Profile__ of the framework.

+# Version 7.13

+Define `EXACTLY_ONE_HUNDRED_MILLION_LONG`, to meet an immediate requirement, along with `EXACTLY_ONE_HUNDRED_THOUSAND` and `EXACTLY_ONE_HUNDRED_MILLION`, to more or less complete the set of powers of ten from two to 9.
+All powers of ten in that range sove one (ten million), for which there is no immediate need, are now covered.

 ## Release Notes 7.12

 New since version 7.11, out less than a week, are `Mod` and `Remainder` methods